1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

  -  Intro
 	 - Though the indigenous population of the americfas was violenetly suppresed, they regained traction after 1945
 	 - Places where they gained progress were areas such as canda, latin america,d n Mexico.
-	 - This leads to the situation being marketbly beter
+	 - This leads to the situation being marketbly beter than bfore.
+- Canda
+	- the movments in canda inspired more rights to be given to indigenous population
+	- 1951 land claims
+	- 1960 right to vote given
+	-

 #### 4.1 Id terms
 1. First Nations